mritunjay7497/Flipcare/README.md

 FlipCare is a healthcare appointment scheduling system that connects patients with doctors.
 This document provides detailed information about the API contracts for the application.

+# Please run `npm start` to install necessary packages and start the project

 ## Table of Contents
 - [Overview](#overview)
 - [Entities](#entities)